CogitoErgoSum12/NFT-search_with_Flask/README.md

 ##### A web application written in python and flask to search for NFT images by their address.
 It saves all NFTs in postgresql database.

 * ___P.S.
 I have set the default settings for postgres.
-If you have different    settings, open the base.po file in any text editor and change the settings to your own.___
+If you have different    settings, open the base.py file in any text editor and change the settings to your own.___
 ***
 ##Installation